Murder of Jayne MacDonald: Murder

 According to colleagues, MacDonald spent much of her time at the Hofbrauhaus talking with acquaintances, listening to music, and dancing.
 At approximately 10:30 p.m., MacDonald and a friend, 18-year-old Mark Jones, walked from the premises in the direction of Briggate, where she suggested the two purchase some chips.
-By the time the two had found a fish and chip shop and had eaten their purchases, MacDonald had missed her last bus home.
+By the time the pair had found a fish and chip shop and had eaten, MacDonald had missed her last bus home.
 Jones then walked with MacDonald towards his home, located close to St James's University Hospital, upon the promise that if his sister was at home, she would "give [MacDonald] a lift" home.

-Jones's sister's car was not parked outside his household; therefore, the two continued walking along Beckett Road in the direction of Chapeltown, where the two parted company in a school field close to the gates of the hospital, having arranged to meet the following week.
+Jones' sister's car was not parked outside his house; therefore, the two continued walking along Beckett Road in the direction of Chapeltown, where the two parted company in a school field close to the gates of the hospital, having arranged to meet the following week.
 Jones would later estimate the time the two had parted was sometime after 1:30 a.m.

 MacDonald first walked along Chapeltown Road, where she passed the Hayfield pub before turning left into Reginald Street.
 She was attacked by the Yorkshire Ripper at approximately 2 a.m. as she walked past an adventure playground; her murderer struck her once upon the rear of her skull, then dragged her body twenty yards into the darkness of the playground, (Note: In his 1981 confession to MacDonald's murder, Sutcliffe remarked her shoes had made a "horrible scraping noise" as he dragged her body into the playground.) where he bludgeoned her further about the head before stabbing her once in the back and repeatedly throughout the chest.
 Her murderer then purposely pulled her skirt upwards to expose her upper thighs before fleeing the scene.

 I left her lying in the corner.
 I cannot remember whether she was lying face up or face down.
 I walked back down the same street to where I had parked my car ...
 I don't think I had any blood on me following this one.
 I cannot remember what I did with the knife, I must have taken it home with me and washed it.
 I feel I may have left it in the Corsair when I scrapped it ...
 When I saw in the papers that MacDonald was so young and not a prostitute, I felt like someone inhuman and I realised that it was a devil driving me against my will and that I was a beast.

 — Section of Sutcliffe's confession to the murder of Jayne MacDonald.
 January 1981.

 At 9:25 the following morning, two children entered the playground between Reginald Street and Reginald Terrace.
 Minutes later, they discovered MacDonald's body lying face down close to a rubbish-strewn wall on the far side of the playground.
 Her body was tentatively identified by the contents of her handbag, and formally identified by a relative later that day.